B1nus/wezy/README.md

 Remember what you dislike about zls.
 # Compiler
 Helpful and friendly errors.
+## Command line interface
+The errors from either the compiler or parser will have color end text formating woth Ansi escape codes. as well as file, line and column number in a clickable link (I do not know if this works with neovim).
+A image of the location of the error woth underlining of the specofoc part of the line with the error is also shown.
+Runtime errors should idealy be formatted in a nice way, however the stacktrace could make that difficult.
 # Parser
 indentation parsing from python.
 # Undefined